profoundry-us/loco_motion/README.md

 Now that we have everything installed and running, let's build a few simple parts of a Rails application to test that everything is working properly!

+By default, only the Rails application is running, but we now need to build and bundle our Javascript and CSS.

 Open up your `Procfile.dev` and tell the Rails server to bind to `0.0.0.0`:

 ```